Change Management and Request Tracking

 Key Takeaways

-• Request tracking creates an audit trail for who requested work, who approved it, what changed, and whether the result was successful.
+• Request tracking creates an audit trail: who requested the change, who approved it, what changed, when, and whether validation succeeded.

-• A change window limits planned disruption and gives teams a clear time to validate or roll back.
+• A maintenance window confines planned disruption to an approved time and leaves room to validate or roll back before users return.

-• Post-change review captures lessons learned and updates documentation, baselines, and runbooks.
+• Post-change review (validation, documentation/IPAM updates, lessons learned) closes the loop and updates baselines and runbooks.

 Networks are shared systems.
-A small change to a route, VLAN, firewall rule, wireless controller, or DHCP scope can affect many users.
-Change management provides a repeatable process for making changes with less risk and better accountability.
+A single edit to a route, VLAN, firewall rule, wireless controller, or DHCP scope can affect hundreds of users.
+N10-009 objective 3.4 places change management squarely in Domain 3, and the exam routinely presents a planned change and asks which control was missing when something went wrong.
+Change management is the repeatable process that lowers risk and creates accountability.

 FieldPurpose